Members’ Voluntary Liquidation

 Wind Up Your Company with Help from Business Savers

 Entering into Members’ Voluntary Liquidation can allow you to wind up a business that is no longer needed.
-Engaging professional help makes it easy to gather and distribute assets, and it ensures all your obligations are met.
+Engaging professional help makes it easy to gather and distribute assets, and it ensures all your obligations are met, including exploring options like personal solvency agreements where appropriate.

 The team at Business Savers has vast experience in liquidation proceedings, such as Creditors Voluntary Liquidation and Simplified Liquidation.
 We’ve helped businesses of all sizes to navigate liquidation, insolvency and deregistration.
 We take a tailored approach to financial advice that allows you to make informed decisions and stay in control of your company’s future.